-“The delivery of health care, especially focusing on how to maintain and improve both the quality of care as well as manage the cost of care as we move into more of a value-based economy, is directly dependent on having the right information technology assets,” said Dr. Michael Hodgkins, Chief Medical Information Officer at the AMA.
+“The delivery of health care, especially focusing on how to maintain and improve both the quality of care as well as manage the cost of care as we move into more of a value-based economy, is directly dependent on having the right information technology assets,” said Dr. Michael Hodgkins, chief medical information officer at AMA.

-To address its mission, the AMA’s digital health strategy involves three core elements:
+To address its mission, AMA’s digital health strategy involves three core elements:

 - Research: Finding the best ways to integrate health IT into the practice of medicine while facilitating the care delivery process, improving quality, reducing costs and maintaining the patient-physician relationship.

-The AMA is also working with the government.
-According to Hodgkins, the AMA’s advocacy group in Washington D.C. interacts with government agencies most involved with health IT on a regular basis.
+AMA is also working with the government.
+According to Hodgkins, AMA’s advocacy group in Washington D.C., interacts with government agencies most involved with health IT on a regular basis.
 The group is focused entirely on federal and state health IT policies and was involved in discussions that led to the 21st Century Cures Act enacted in December 2016.

-The government is also implementing EHR systems, including the Department of Defense Military Health System’s GENESIS to electronically manage health information and the Department of Veteran Affairs’ nationwide Veterans Information Systems and Technology Architecture (VistA).
-While the AMA doesn’t play a role in how these agencies use that technology, “our efforts are focused on how that technology needs to be improved across the board,” Hodgkins noted.
+The government is also implementing EHR systems, including the Defense Department Military Health System’s GENESIS to electronically manage health information and the Veteran Affairs Department's nationwide Veterans Information Systems and Technology Architecture, or VistA.
+While AMA doesn’t play a role in how these agencies use that technology, “our efforts are focused on how that technology needs to be improved across the board,” Hodgkins noted.